mgurley/inav/README.md

 The Java CAS client used by PSC requires that the CAS server be served over SSL.

 <ol>
-  <li>See <a href="http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html">http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html</a> to learn how to enable SSL directly on a Tomcat server. <strong>Note!</strong>  If a self-signed SSL certificate is not sufficient to meet you security policies, please investigate obtaining a certificate from a well-known CA</li>
+  <li>See <a href="http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html">http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html</a> to learn how to enable SSL directly on a Tomcat server. <strong>Note!</strong>  If a self-signed SSL certificate is not sufficient to meet your security policies, please investigate obtaining a certificate from a well-known CA</li>
   <li><code>$JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA -file tomcat.crt</code><br />  <strong>Note!</strong> The common name for the certificate created in this step should be a valid hostname for your system.</li>
   <li>The Java client used by PSC needs to trust the certificate created in the preceding step.<br /><code>keytool -import -keystore $JAVA_HOME/lib/security/cacerts -file tomcat.crt</code></li>
   <li>Test the CAS server running under SSL.</li>